Relations & Tuples

 SubjectID | string | ID of the subject |

-SubjectRelation | string | Optional: relation on the subject (for nested relations) |
+SubjectRelation | string | Optional: relation on the subject (for subject sets) |

 Notation